kchelvan55/customer_admin_app/README.md

    - Payment tracking and billing status monitoring
    - Order modification request system with approval workflow

+5. **Insmart Billing System**
+   - Staff can pick orders they want to bill from the "To Bill in Insmart" queue
+   - Billing workflow: "To pick person" → "Order delegated for billing" → "Billing in progress" → "Billed in Insmart"
+   - One staff member can only bill one order at a time (prevents conflicts)
+   - Priority-based order assignment based on shipping dates and customer types
+   - Real-time billing status updates visible to both staff and customers

+6. **Accounting & Internal Controls**
+   - Internal billing hold system to block shops with payment issues
+   - Shops can be temporarily blocked from placing new orders due to outstanding payments
+   - Automatic credit limit validation during order placement
+   - Payment terms enforcement (Net 30, Net 60, etc.)
+   - Aging report generation for outstanding invoices
+   - Shop-specific credit limits and payment history tracking

 #### **Key Features Required:**

 - **Template System**: Save and reuse order templates for regular purchases